 Starting your own school photography business is a creative and rewarding way to make a living, but it’s also a popular marketplace, so standing out is essential if you want to be successful.
-The good news is that there are loads of simple, straight-forward ways to make an impact and position yourself as a professional that likes to think outside the box and shoot the best photographs.
+The good news is that there are loads of simple, straight-forward ways to stand out and make an impact to position yourself as a professional that likes to think outside the box and shoot the best photographs.

 Giving your brand a competitive edge doesn’t have to be gruelling – it just means taking out a bit of time to sit down and think about ways that you can add value for your clients and create extra value for your business.

 Let’s have a look at a few ideas:

 We could bang on about personalised products til the cows come home, but they really are a fantastic source of extra revenue for your business and showcase that you’re a bit different.
 People love personalised products – consumers enjoy buying something unique that has a meaning behind it.
 In fact, 1 in 3 consumers want personalised products.

 A product could be anything from a personalised mug to give to a doting grandma or a leavers hoody to celebrate the end of sixth form.
 It gives you a way to upsell your services by supplying additional items.
 You’re tapping into an emotive market when it comes to school photos and photographs of children – personalised products are about making memories and having something to remember milestones by.